polyphony-chat/docs/docs/Protocol Specifications/core.md

 before allowing them to perform any actions.
 This verification must be done by proving the cryptographic connection between an actors' home servers' public identity key and the actors' ID-Cert.
-Challenge strings, as described in [Section 4.2](#42-challenge-strings) and in [polyproto-auth](./auth.md) are recommended for this purpose.
+Challenge strings, as described in [Section 4.2](#42-challenge-strings) and in [polyproto-auth](./auth.md) are used for this purpose within this specification.

 Servers must also check with the actors' home server to ensure that the ID-Cert has not been revoked.
 APIs for this purpose are defined in the [API documentation](/APIs).